-Grade Strand Learning Standard Slash Trash Waste Free Day Set up School Recycling Program Rummage Sale/Drive Collecting Recyclables Climate Change Scorecard Create Signs and Posters G6 6.RP 1.
-Understand the concept of a ratio and use ratio language to describe a ratio relationship between two quantities, including the distinction between part : part and part / whole.
-For example, "The ratio of wings to beaks in the bird house at the zoo was 2:1, because for every 2 wings there was 1 beak."
-"For every vote candidate A received, candidate C received nearly three votes."
-"The ratio of males to females is 2:3, meaning that 3/5 of the group is female." x x X X X X Ratios and Proportional Relationships 6.RP 2.
-Understand the concept of a unit rate a/b associated with a ratio a:b with $b \neq 0$, and use rate language in the context of a ratio relationship, including the use of units.
-For example, "This recipe has a ratio of 3 cups of flour to 4 cups of sugar, so there is $\frac{3}{4}$ cup of flour for each cup of sugar."
-"We paid \$75 for 15 hamburgers, which is a rate of 5 dollars per hamburger."
-X x x х x x 6.RP 3.
-Use ratio and rate reasoning to solve real-world and mathematical problems, e.g., by reasoning about tables of equivalent ratios, tape diagrams, double number line diagrams, or equations. x x X X X X G6 The Number System 6.NS 5.
+Grade Strand Learning Standard Slash Trash Waste Free Day Set up School Recycling Program Rummage Sale/Drive Collecting Recyclables Climate Change Scorecard Create Signs and Posters Composting Ratios and 6.RP 1.
+Understand the concept of a ratio including the distinctions between part:part and part:whole and the value of a ratio; part/part and part/whole.
+Use ratio language to describe a ratio relationship between two quantities.
+For example: The ratio of wings to beaks in the bird house at the zoo was 2:1, because for every two wings there was one beak; For every vote candidate A received, candidate C received nearly three votes, meaning that candidate C received three out of every four votes or 3 / 4 of all votes.
+X X X X X X X G6 Proportional Relationships 6.RP 2.
+Understand the concept of a unit rate a/b associated with a ratio a:b with b 0, and use rate language in the context of a ratio relationship, including the use of units.
+For example: This recipe has a ratio of three cups of flour to four cups of sugar, so there is 3 / 4 cup of flour for each cup of sugar; We paid \$75 for 15 hamburgers, which is a rate of five dollars per hamburger.
+6.RP 3.
+Use ratio and rate reasoning to solve real- X X X X X X X world and mathematical problems, e.g., by reasoning about tables of equivalent ratios, tape diagrams, double number line diagrams, or equations X X X X X X X G6 The Number System 6.NS 5.
 Understand that positive and negative numbers are used together to describe quantities having opposite directions or values (e.g., temperature above/below zero, elevation above/below sea level, credits/debits, positive/negative electric charge); use positive and negative integers and other rational numbers to represent quantities in real-world contexts, explaining the meaning of 0 in each situation.
 X X